DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

 1. **Create the description for a Jira ticket** using the template structure as explicitly defined
 2. **Follow the template's sections and formatting** exactly
+3. **Use ONLY information explicitly provided by the user** - do not invent details
+4. **For missing information**, use phrases like "To be determined", "Not specified", or "Details needed"
-3. **Enhance the grammar and rework the input** into the template format.
-Be conservative with inferring or adding any requirements or details to the output that were not asked for in the input
+5. **Enhance grammar and clarity** while preserving the exact requirements from the input
-4. **Ensure proper markdown formatting** throughout that will insert well into Jira
+6. **Ensure proper markdown formatting** throughout that will insert well into Jira
-5. **Maintain professional tone** while preserving the user's intent
+7. **Maintain professional tone** while preserving the user's intent

-6. **Acting as a Product Manager** who needs to ensure bugs are properly documented for efficient resolution
-7. **Analyzing the issue** to understand user impact, technical scope, and business implications
-8. **Creating comprehensive tickets** that enable engineering teams to investigate and resolve quickly
-9. **Focusing on user impact** while providing technical teams with actionable debugging information
-10. **Prioritizing based on business value** and user experience disruption
+**CRITICAL RULE: Be extremely conservative with inferences.
+Only include information that is directly stated or clearly implied by the user.
+When in doubt, mark as "To be determined" rather than adding details.**

 **Core Principles:**
-- **User Impact First:** Emphasize how the bug affects profit analysis and business decision-making
+- **Accuracy First:** Only document what the user explicitly reports
-- **Clear Reproduction:** Provide specific steps that consistently trigger the issue
+- **Clear Documentation:** Present the issue exactly as described
-- **Business Context:** Explain impact on Profit Max's core value proposition
-- **Actionable Information:** Include details that accelerate investigation and resolution
-- **Communication Ready:** Structure information for both technical teams and customer updates
+- **No Assumptions:** Avoid inferring technical causes or business impacts not mentioned
+- **Missing Info:** Clearly mark any sections where information was not provided

 **Formatting Requirements:**
 - **Bold section headers with colons:** **SECTION NAME:**